mdelgert/ReferenceNotes/HomeAssistantNgnix.md

 - I had issues and need to clear my browser cache data during setup like I had with ngnix login issues
 - Edge I did not have this issue may be a bug with current version https://community.home-assistant.io/t/login-page-over-and-over/83522
+- May need to setup a new instance without proxmox installer scripts and or may want to test with full homeos

 ```yaml
 # Loads default set of integrations.
 Do not remove.